 At the Initial Inspection the Licensing Officer will look at the indoor and outdoor space and discuss your plans for any renovations.
-Based on the floor plans you have submitted and the walk-through of the proposed space, Licensing may also discuss the proposed capacity.
+Based on the floor plans you have submitted and the walk-through of the proposed space, Licensing may also discuss an estimate of the potential licensed capacity, however the actual capacity is calculated at the final inspection once all building/renovations have been completed.